Affidavits and solemn declarations

 Identification

 [8] The commissioner should be satisfied of the deponent's identity.
-Where the commissioner does not know the deponent personally, identification should be inspected and/or appropriate introductions should be obtained.
+Where the commissioner does not know the deponent personally, identification should be inspected, appropriate introductions should be obtained, or both.

 Appearing to understand

 [9] To be satisfied of this, the commissioner may read the document aloud to the deponent, have the deponent read it aloud or accept the deponent’s statement that its contents are understood: R. v.
-Whynot (1954), 110 CCC 35 at 42 (NSCA).
+Whynot (1954), 110 CCC 35 (NS CA) at 42.

-[11] If it appears that a deponent is unable to read the document, the commissioner must certify in the jurat that the document was read in his or her presence and the commissioner was satisfied that the deponent understood it: B.C., Rules of Court, Rule 22-2(6).
-If it appears that the deponent does not understand English, the lawyer must arrange for a competent interpreter to interpret the document to the deponent and certify by endorsement in Form 60 [now Form 109] that he or she has done so: Rules of Court, Rule 22-2(7).
+[11] If it appears that a deponent is unable to read the document, the commissioner must certify in the jurat that the document was read in their presence and the commissioner was satisfied that the deponent understood it: Supreme Court Civil Rules, Rule 22-2(6).
+If it appears that the deponent does not understand English, the lawyer must arrange for a competent interpreter to interpret the document to the deponent and certify by endorsement in Form 109 that they have done so: Supreme Court Civil Rules, Rule 22-2(7).

 Remote commissioning of affidavits or solemn declarations